JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/jsopx.WebAPI/Master/p1/v1/Includes/Content/Template/README/Usage.md

     - In the solution that requires the common library, right-click on the project in Solution Explorer.
     - Select `Add` > `Reference`.
-    - Check the box for `JSopX.BridgeTooFar` and click `OK`.
+    - Check the box for `JSopX.WebAPI` and click `OK`.

 2. **Use the Common Code**:

-    - You can now use the JSopX™ Bridge Too Far Docs from the `JSopX.BridgeTooFar` project in your other projects.
+    - You can now use the JSopX™ Bridge Too Far Docs from the `JSopX.WebAPI` project in your other projects.